 One reader said “I carry these everywhere, they are so easy to make and my kids absolutely love them!”

-Tropical Bliss Smoothie – freeze in Popsicle molds and turn into healthy homemade popsicles!
+Tropical Bliss Smoothie – Freeze in Popsicle molds and turn into healthy homemade popsicles!
+Smoothies are great as a grain free option.

-Creamy Cashew Cilantro Dip – We serve this on grilled kebabs and grilled vegetables – this dairy free dip is so delicious!
+Creamy Cashew Cilantro Dip – We serve this on grilled kebabs and grilled vegetables – this dairy free dip is so delicious and packed with protein!

 Almond Flour Cookies – Not your ordinary cookie!
 Made with healthy fats, flax seed meal, no eggs, sweetened with dates, dairy-free and such a delicious grain free paleo cookie!

-Crispy Rice Date & Cashew Bars – (the printable recipe is below)
+Crispy Rice Date And Cashew Bars – (The printable recipe is below)

 Tips for Creating Healthy Gluten Free Snacks: